Job Duties

 Pay Scale

-The Million Dollar question: How much can an EKG technician expect to earn?
-According to the Bureau of Labor Statistics, the median salary is $60,570 a year*, often with benefits to sweeten the deal.
-Obtaining your EKG certification will likely move the needle on your salary, and opportunities for career advancement abound (see medical assistant, telemetry technician, and cardiovascular technologist).
+How much can an EKG technician expect to earn?
+According to the Bureau of Labor Statistics, the median salary is $63,020 a year.* Obtaining your EKG certification could create opportunities for career advancement.

 Documents